-Transfer of program credits to Kent State University from another university shall be approved by the Undergraduate Studies Coordinator and the appropriate Sequence Coordinator, working with assigned College Advisors.
+Transfer of program credits to Kent State University from another university shall be approved by the Director, the Graduate Studies Coordinator or the Undergraduate Studies Coordinator, in consultation with College Advisors and with sequence coordinators as needed.

 E. Student Plagiarism Statement